linagora/tmail-flutter/docs/adr/0078-app-logger-handler-pipeline.md

 **Trade-offs:**
 - Slightly more indirection for a straightforward log call.
 Acceptable given the extensibility gain.
 - `AppLoggerRegistry` uses a static singleton (not GetX) because the logger must be available before GetX initialises.

+**Behavior change: `logError` without an exception object**

+The current `app_logger.dart` always calls `captureException(exception ?? rawMessage, ...)` — passing the raw message string as the exception value when no exception object is present.

+`SentryEventHandler` will instead call `captureMessage` when the `LogRecord` contains no exception.
+This means:

+- **Before:** `logError('something went wrong')` → appears in Sentry as an *exception* with `rawMessage` as the exception value.
+- **After:** `logError('something went wrong')` → appears in Sentry as a *message* event.

+This is semantically correct — a string-only log is not an exception — but it is a visible change: Sentry dashboards, issue grouping, and alerts filtered by event type (exception vs. message) may need to be reviewed after rollout.